Northland Fishing Tackle® has everything you need to put more walleyes on the ice.

 The iconic jigging spoon is predicated on its audible, fish-drawing brass Buck-Shot rattle.
 A first in the industry, Northland fuses the signature brass rattle into a formed depression on the lure body.
 Maintaining visual realism, the rattle is then color-matched to the back of the spoon.

 “The Buck-Shot Rattle Spoon is a staple.
 It’s a building block bait.
 It’s the basis for any walleye or perch tackle box,” Nelson says with conviction.
 “I’ve had the opportunity to work with two or three tackle companies over the past 25 years and could fish anything I wanted.
 In and amongst all that I always had Buck-Shot Rattle Spoons.
 Always.
 Dating back to 20 years ago you’d go to Minnesota’s Mille Lacs and look at all the tackle shops around and the Buck-Shot Rattle Spoon pegs were just cleared out.
-It was the clearest indication that not only are these things popular with anglers, they’re popular with walleyes.
+It was the clearest indication that not only are these things popular with anglers, but they’re also popular with walleyes.
 It’s one of the most copied and popular spoons of all time.”

 He continues: “The cool thing about the Buck-Shot is there’s really no wrong way to fish it.
 For finicky walleyes, I tip it with a minnow head or a half minnow.
 And then you’ve got the brass rattle.
 It calls in fish from the sides.
 A lot of lures don’t have the capability of doing that.
 You can drop it down and kind of pound it in the mud and stir things up and get that rattle going.
 It definitely creates attention, and then the meat seals the deal as you slowly lift it off the bottom.”

 The Buck-Shot Rattle Spoon is cloaked in Northland’s proprietary, highly reflective “holographic” Baitfish-Image® outer skin.
-The stunningly realistic treatment not only demands attention, the detailed scales, multi-tone color schemes and 3D eyeball yield exceptional realism, which is vitally important through the ice.
+The stunningly realistic treatment not only demands attention, the detailed scales, multi-tone color schemes, and 3D eyeball yield exceptional realism, which is vitally important through the ice.

 Available in 1/16-, 1/8-, ¼-, 3/8-, ½-, and ¾-ounce versions, choose from a host of patterns, including Silver Shiner, Gold Shiner, Super-Glo Perch, Super-Glo Firetiger, Golden Perch, Super-Glo Chub, Super-Glo Rainbow, Super-Glo Goldfish, Clown, and Super-Glo Redfish.
 And you can accentuate brightness and visibility by adding any of the six UV patterns to your Buck-Shot collection.